Description

 Meet The Author: Gus Garcia-Roberts

-Gus Garcia-Roberts is a sports-focused investigative reporter for The Washington Post.
-He previously worked on investigative teams for Newsday, the Los Angeles Times and USA Today.
-He was a member of the Newsday team that was a finalist for the 2014 Pulitzer Prize for Public Service for its series on hidden police misconduct on the eastern end of Long Island.
-He is the co-author of Blood Sport: Alex Rodriguez, Biogenesis, and the Quest to End Baseball's Steroid Era.
-He lives in Los Angeles.
+Gus Garcia-Roberts is an investigative reporter for ProPublica.
+He was a member of the Newsday team of finalists for the 2014 Pulitzer Prize for Public Service for its series on police misconduct on Long Island.
+He is the coauthor of Blood Sport: Alex Rodriguez, Biogenesis and the Quest to End Baseball’s Steroid Era.

 Discover More